-- 1. The parties are parties to infringement proceedings before the Court of First Instance, Düsseldorf Local Division, initiated by Ona (ACT_11921/ 2024, UPC_CFI_100/2024). - On 10 May 2024 Google made an Application to change the language of the proceedings from German to English (App_26544/2024).
+- 1. The parties are parties to infringement proceedings before the Court of First Instance, Düsseldorf Local Division, initiated by Ona (ACT_11910/2024, UPC_CFI_99/2024). - 2.
+On 10 May 2024 Apple made an Application to change the language of the proceedings from German to English (App_26610/2024).
 This application was rejected on 18 June 2024 by the President of the Court of First Instance (hereafter: the President CFI).
-The order (ORD_27765/2024), issued in English, inter alia contains the following considerations:
+The order (ORD_27452/2024), issued in English, inter alia contains the following considerations:

-Considering Ona Patents - claiming to be a medium-size company founded in 2023 - the choice to file its action in German is made in the context of parallel disputes between the same parties before the Regional Court of Munich involving technically comparable issues.
+Regarding Ona Patents which is a medium-size company founded in 2023, the choice to file its action in German is made in the context of parallel disputes between the same parties before the regional court of Munich involving, according to the claimant, technically comparable issues.
 Ona Patents also raises that its main contact person is able to discuss and approve its representative written submissions in German, being indeed fluent in this language.

-It appears from these circumstances that Ona Patents had relevant reasons to file its infringement action in German although the language of the patent and relating technology is English, namely the language skills of the contact person likely to follow-up the proceedings on its behalf and the existence of parallel proceedings handled in German with limited resources compared to those that can be mobilized by Google.
+It appears from these circumstances that Ona Patents had relevant reasons to file its infringement action in German although the language of the patent and relating technology is English, namely the language skills of the contact person likely to follow-up the proceedings on its behalf, the location of the registered offices of two defendants and the existence of parallel proceedings handled in German with limited resources compared to those of Apple.

-It results in substance from the above that the requested change would represent a significant inconvenience for Ona Patents, while being in contrast a slight advantage in favor of the Defendants. (...)
+It results in substance from the above that the requested change would represent a significant drawback for the Claimant, while being in contrast a slight advantage in favor of the Defendants.